Maison entiÚre·HÎte professionnel

 Depart by 10 am

 The Tower accommodation is designed for two with a blend of functionality and comfort, laid out over three levels.
 Entrance to the property via external steps with metal handrail into the living area.
 Stairs lead downstairs to the well-equipped kitchen, with breakfast bar and there is an external door here into the garden also.
 The shower room is also on this level.
 From the living area, paddle stairs lead up to the top level, where the bedroom is located.
+Note, the bedroom has low ceilings in places, strategically designed to optimise the space.

 The Tower is one of two detached barn conversions in the centre of Simonsbath, set back from the road within a pretty walled garden, each with their own separate outside areas.